 Cutaneous Mucormycosis: Symptoms and Treatment

-What is Cutaneous Mucormycosis?
+What are the Symptoms of Cutaneous Mucormycosis?

 The symptoms of cutaneous mucormycosis can vary depending on the extent and depth of the infection.
 However, some common signs and symptoms include: